 Home grown medicinal herbs

 I freely admit that herbs and herbal medicine are a bit of a passion for me!
-I started growing herbs in my 20s and found that they are easy, fragrant and great to have on hand for cooking.
+I started growing herbs in my 20s and found that they are easy to grow, fragrant and great to have on hand for cooking.

 We have moved house a few times over the last 30 years, most recently was last year with our move to the northern beaches of Sydney.
 Establishing a herb garden in a new home is always a priority for me.
 I love the flavour of fresh herbs in my cooking and the convenience and cost effectiveness of having them growing near the kitchen.
 Many herbs are suitable for growing in pots if you don't have a garden.

 My obsession with herbs prompted me to study a Bachelor of Health Science in herbal medicine and nutrition.
 These days I find joy in passing on the knowledge of how to use herbs as everyday medicine.

 What makes herbs medicinal?

 Herbs and herbal medicine have been used for centuries to heal the sick and prevent illness.
 Plants contain many chemicals in their roots, stems, leaves, flowers and seeds.
 Some of these chemicals are made by the plant to keep them safe from attack by insects, animals, the roots of other plants, or pathogens in the soil.
 Other chemicals are intended to attract pollinators.

 When we eat the herbs we benefit from these chemicals (or phytonutrients), as well as the many vitamins and minerals contained in the plant.
 Despite a lot of disinformation about the effectiveness of herbal medicine, there are now many scientific studies to back up their efficacy in treating illness.